hashgraph/hedera-sdk-reference/reference/Status.md

 ### `CONTRACT_UPDATE_FAILED`

-update of the contract failed
+Update of the contract failed

 ### `INVALID_QUERY_HEADER`

-the query header is invalid
+The query header is invalid

 ### `INVALID_FEE_SUBMITTED`